What is a car warranty?

 Does a car warranty cover accidental damage?

-No, a car warranty won't cover damage to your vehicle caused by an accident.
+A car warranty won't cover damage to your vehicle caused by an accident.
 That's where car insurance can help.
-If you carry comprehensive and collision coverage, your vehicle is covered for accidental damage, as well as other unexpected events, such as a tree branch falling on your car.
+If you carry comprehensive and auto collision coverage, your vehicle is covered for accidental damage, as well as other unexpected events, such as a tree branch falling on your car.

 What are the different types of car warranties?